ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/example.md

 ## Creating Multiple Rendering Options

 Along with parameters a field can also provide tag modifiers to change its output.
 In the template these are called by adding a colon to the fieldname, followed by the modifier name.
 For example: `{myfield:latitude}`.
 The advantage that field modifiers have over parameters is that they can be used in conditionals.

+These methods are not created by the CLI and need to be added as needed to your fieldtype's class.

 Parsing the modifiers is identical to using the regular `replace_tag()` function.
 The method name must start with `replace_` followed by the modifier name.